-Having described the required instruments, we now demonstrate that the availability of the universe detectors alone is not sufficient to enable a solution to any of the neighborhood discovery problems if the node layout is too sparse (i.e. if the nodes are not properly positioned in the plane).
+Having described the required instruments, we now demonstrate that the availability of the universe detectors alone is not sufficient to enable a solution to any of the neighborhood discovery problems if the node layout is too sparse.
+That is, if the nodes are not properly positioned on the plane.